PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 that do not fit neatly into this policy, or for which this policy becomes a serious impediment.
-Such situations should be discussed with SIGs and project leaders to find the best solutions for those specific cases, always bearing in mind that Kubernetes is committed to being a stable system that, as much as possible, never breaks users.
+Such situations should be discussed with SIGs and project leaders to find the best solutions for those specific cases, always bearing in mind that PlaidCloud is committed to being a stable system that, as much as possible, never breaks users.
 Exceptions will always be announced in all relevant release notes.